-CEO, Founder, Chief Naturopathic Doctor | Areas of concentration: Autoimmune, Hormones, MTHFR Gene Mutations, Naturopathic Cancer Support
+CEO, Founder, Chief Naturopathic Doctor | Areas of concentration: Autoimmune, Hormones, MTHFR Gene Mutations, Fertility Support, Naturopathic Cancer Support

 My passion is to inspire and empower those around me to find one’s true joy and life purpose.
 I love naturopathic medicine and feel as though it is why I am here on the planet.
 I feel grateful to have found a career that fulfills me and allows me to help others in their healing process.
-My time as a doctor has provided me the opportunity to work with diverse individuals and communities.
-I have practiced within indigent clinics such as drug court, National Alliance of Mental Illness (NAMI) and a Federally Qualified Healthcare Center (FQHC).
-I have also worked within academia instructing medical and pharmacy interns and have instructed courses in integrative medicine, gastroenterology, women’s medicine and clinical exam skills.
-I am passionate about teaching and currently serve as the first naturopathic residency coordinator in Virginia.
-I returned back to my hometown of Richmond, Virginia, where I partnered with my husband, Peter Ross to start up Richmond Natural Medicine (RNM).
-RNM exists to provide a compassionate integrative environment to foster healing.
-My passion is to inspire and empower those around me to find one’s true joy and life purpose.
+My time as a doctor has provided me the opportunity to work with diverse individuals and communities; where I have practiced within various clinics such as drug court, National Alliance of Mental Illness (NAMI), Remote Area Medical (RAM) and a Federally Qualified Healthcare Center (FQHC).
+I have also worked within academia instructing medical and pharmacy interns in integrative medicine, gastroenterology, women’s medicine and clinical exam skills.
+I have had the opportunity to conduct research and have been published in the use of alternative medicine in Central Appalachia and have served as an editor for the American Journal of Pharmaceutical Education (AJPE).